matt-ankerson/yammerer/README.md

 # yammerer
 A Yammer imitation.
-Intended to demonstrate some dope &amp; saucy Mongo, Node js, and Vue js.
+Intended to demonstrate some dope & saucy Mongo, Node js, and Vue js.